 The AAFP has reviewed CRPC: Education to Improve Services to Patients with OUD/SUD, and deemed it acceptable for AAFP credit.
-Term of approval is from 08/15/2021 to 08/14/2023.
+Term of approval is from 08/24/2023 to 08/24/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-Credit approval includes the following session: Medication Assisted Treatments for Opiates, But What About Stimulants.

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 Credit™ toward the AMA Physician's Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed credit, not as Category 1.

 1.00 AMA PRA Category 1 Credit™